briansinllaves/The-0xBrianSec-Library/Cloud/Azure/Az500/Manage Security Operations/Securing Az With Defender & Sentinel.md

-# Securing Az With Defender &Sentinel
+# Securing Az With Defender & Sentinel

 ## Microsoft Defender for Cloud